mandiant/flare-wmi/python-cim/doc/data-recovery.md

-in the event that objects are deleted from wmi repositories, it is sometimes feasible to recover them. the techniques require some knowledge of internal wmi structures; however, python-cim includes a number of scripts to ease the process. generally, smaller objects are easier to recover than larger ones, and static classes easier to recover than class instances.
+in the event that objects are deleted from wmi repositories, it is sometimes feasible to recover them. the techniques require a moderate knowledge of internal wmi structures; however, python-cim includes a number of scripts to ease the process. generally, smaller objects are easier to recover than larger ones, and static classes easier to recover than class instances.

 one scenario in which you might want to recover data is when dealing with a malicious actor that deploys wmi-resident malware.